On Basing One-way Permutations on NP-hard Problems under Quantum Reductions: Formalizing quantum reductions

 \begin{proposition} If there is a reduction $L \red{R,G} \iowp$ where $G$ issues EPR-queries, then $L \in$ \class{BQP}. \end{proposition}

-\begin{proof} The key (and simple) observation is that a uniform superposition over a set is \emph{invariant} under an arbitrary permutation.
+\begin{proof} Observe that a uniform superposition over a set is \emph{invariant} under an arbitrary permutation.
 This means that a quantum reduction could create the correct state that otherwise would require invoking an inverting oracle $I$ of the \class{OWP} $f$.
 Namely applying $I$ on an EPR query gives us

 This can be created without help of $I$ as follows:

 \end{proof}

 \begin{remark} Consequently, it is \emph{necessary} that the query states maintain more sophisticated correlations between the query register and the work register of the reduction.
 We note the same phenomenon also occur classically.
 Namely, although the marginal distribution of each query is \emph{uniformly} random, it is important that the internal state of the reduction should not be independent of the queries.
 Otherwise, existence of such a reduction will trivialize the language under consideration to fall in \class{BPP}. \end{remark}